techidock/open-source/channel_area/README.md

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.
 When you hover over a marker or drag a point, the cursor becomes a blue crosshair to indicate the point is editable.
-The **Inspect** section lets you measure distances.
-Enable measurements and click once to start an arrow; move the mouse to see the length and click again to set it.
-Arrowheads are drawn at both ends of the line and you can drag them afterwards to adjust the measurement.
-When an arrowhead is selected it turns black and follows the cursor until you release the mouse.
+The **Tools** menu includes an **Enable Measurements** option.
+Click once on the canvas to start an arrow, move the mouse to see the length, then click again to fix it in place.
+Arrowheads are drawn at both ends and can be dragged to adjust the measurement.
+When an arrowhead is selected it turns black and follows the cursor until released.
 Use **Clear** to remove the arrow.

 You can also set the real-world size represented by the canvas.
-The **New Channel** dialog includes *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm.
+The **Setup** dialog provides *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm along with a units selector.
 These values define how many millimetres span the canvas and all width, height and area readouts scale accordingly.
-Changing the draw size no longer alters the channel itself—only the scale used for the measurements and labels.
+Changing the draw size no longer alters the channel itself—only the scale used for measurements and labels.
+The grid spacing is always shown in millimetres so switching display units does not resize the grid.